Law firms are sitting on a goldmine of potential revenue, and most don't even know it.

 Email Template:

-Subject: Quick question about your case, [First Name]?
+Subject: Quick question about your case, ?

 I wanted to reach out personally—is there anything I can help clarify?